Micronautica/Recognition/README.md

 In simpler terms: Morality is what you become once you truly recognize that others are real, conscious beings with their own inner lives, separate from your own.

 From this single axiom, Technosophy derives a complete mathematical and philosophical framework for building and verifying minds capable of genuine moral recognition.
-It is not a set of behavioral rules, but a description of the fundamental geometry of consciousness itself.
+It is not a set of behavioral rules, but a description of the fundamental structural geometry of consciousness itself.

 ---
 The Toolkit: Key Concepts